fredkk22/Module-1-Challenge/README.md

 	• Completed first draft of the README file (missing the deployed application link)
     • Added screenshots of the website to the "images" folder in the Module-01-Challenge repository

+### Commit 7:
+    • Removed all three empty ID selectors from the CSS file

 ## Screenshots

 ### Screenshot #1: